Economy of Georgia (country): Institutional reforms

-Due to the customs reform customs procedures were dramatically simplified.
+Due to the customs reform, customs procedures were dramatically simplified.
 Customs tariffs reform significantly simplified and sharply reduced the costs connected to the foreign trade.
-Number of import tariffs was abolished on approximately 90% of products and only 3 tariff rates exist instead of previous 16.
-Currently 86% of tariff lines are duty-free compared to 26% in 2005.
+The number of import tariffs was abolished on approximately 90% of products and only 3 tariff rates exist instead of the previous 16.
+Currently, 86% of tariff lines are duty-free compared to 26% in 2005.
 Modern Customs Clearance Zones were established and customs clearness procedures could be made starting from 15 minutes only.

-Modernization of system of licenses and permits resulted in decrease of number of licenses and permits and simplification of related administrative procedures.
+Modernization of the system of licenses and permits resulted in decrease in the number of licenses and permits and simplification of related administrative procedures.

-Privatization of state property – Starting from 2004, provision of transparent privatization policy was one of the important reforms of the Government of Georgia, that was addressed to denationalization of the remained state property in order to attract foreign investments, increase and develop the private sector and effective use of country's resources.
+Privatization of state property – Starting from 2004, provision of a transparent privatization policy was one of the important reforms of the Government of Georgia, that was addressed to denationalization of the remained state property in order to attract foreign investments, increase and develop the private sector and effective use of country's resources.

 Liberal labour legislation simplified the relations between employers and employees.
-As a result of the reform, ”Heritage Foundation” and other analytical centers named Georgian Labour Code as one of the most liberal in the world, because it significantly reduced hiring and firing expenses.
+As a result of the reform, ”Heritage Foundation” and other analytical centers named Georgian Labour Code as one of the most liberal in the world because it significantly reduced hiring and firing expenses.

 Georgia offers the most simplified procedures for registration of business, property, for getting different documentations via “One-Stop-Shops”, where the most procedures could be done on-line.
 Doing Business 2012 report (WB) places Georgia 16th in terms of Ease of Doing Business index (up from 112 in 2006), naming Georgia as the top reformer amongst the 174 countries over the last 5 years.
-Georgia is amongst the leaders in other ratings, namely, registering property – first place; Dealing Construction Permits – 4th place, Starting a Business – 7th place; Getting Credits – 8th place.
+Georgia is amongst the leaders in other ratings, namely, registering property – first place; Dealing Construction Permits – 4th place, starting a Business – 7th place; Getting Credits – 8th place.